sug0/go-ipfs-boards/PROTOCOL.md

 }
 ```

-Once received, clients would update their post index.
+Once received, clients would update their index of posts.
 A client may choose
 to save this index somewhere in their local storage, or even in their IPNS.

 Finally, in each case, publish requests will be mirrored